-8. To transact any other business for which due notice shall have been given in accordance with the Companies Act 2016 and the Constitution of the Company.
+8. To transact any other business for which due notice shall have been given in accordance with the Companies Act

 FURTHER NOTICE IS HEREBY GIVEN THAT for the purpose of determining a member whom shall be entitled to attend, speak and vote at this 49th AGM, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd in accordance with Rule 76 of the Constitution of the Company and Section 34(1) of the Securities Industry (Central Depositories) Act 1991, to issue a General Meeting Record of Depositors as at 12 May 2022.
 Only a depositor whose name appears on the Record of Depositors as at 12 May 2022 shall be entitled to attend the said meeting or appoint proxies to attend, speak and vote on his/her behalf.